Equilibris/dissertation/proposal.typ

 #show: word-count

-#emph(par(justify:false, text(40pt)[Efficent coinductives through state-machine corecursors]))
+#emph(par(justify:false, text(40pt)[Efficient coinductives through state-machine corecursors]))

 *Supervisor:* Alex Keizer

-*Marking supervisor:* Tobias Grosser OR Jamie Vicary
+*Marking supervisor:* /* Tobias Grosser OR */ Jamie Vicary

+*Director of studies:* Russell Moore

 *Word count:* #total-words

 = Work to be undertaken

-Previous work has shown how coinductives can be encoded in lean as quotients of polynomial functors (QPFs).
+Previous work has shown how coinductive types can be encoded in Lean as quotients of polynomial functors (QPFs).
+This encoding is expressive but inefficient for cofixed points.
-These are highly expressive but accessing cofixed points to a depth $n$ takes $cal(O)(n^2)$ time, which compounds when you map data $m$ times to $cal(O)(n^2^m)$, this is a problem when using lean as a general purpose programming language.
+For example accessing the $n$ index of a stream takes $cal(O)(n^2)$ time.
+This becomes an issue when using Lean as a general purpose programming language.
-Previous work has focused on trying to achieve this performance within the same universe.
-An alternative approach is using the state-machine implementation of a corecursor.
+An alternative approach is using a state-machine based encoding of cofixed points.
-This is a higher universe object which uses the corecursor directly.
-// An alternative approach is trying rather to use Shrink which has the behaviour of allowing types in higher universes to be shrunk to the lower universes under certain circumstances.
-Showing an equivalence between these two representations layes the groundwork for performance gains through future lean features.
-// By showing an equivalence between the state-machine implementation of a cofixed point and the current implementation,
-// we can instantiate Shrink.
+This representation directly encodes the coalgebric structure and is well understood.
+The goal of this project is formalising the equivalence between these two representations.
+This equivalence should come directly from the corecursors of each of the implementations.
-With these we get nice computational behaviour, meaning the entire expression collapses to $cal(O)(n)$.
+With these we get nice computational behaviour of the compiled code, meaning directly getting a stream to depth $n$ is $cal(O)(n)$.
+In @perf we can see in blue the performance from the current implementation, versus in orange the performance of a prototype implementation the state-machine based version.

-A demonstration of the possible gains can be seen in @perf, where the $x$-axis is the index into the array and the $y$-axis is a ns (scaled to 1e8) duration
+// A demonstration of the possible gains can be seen in @perf,
+// the $x$-axis index and the $y$-axis is a duration.

 #figure(
   image("MeanPerfWithSamples.png", width: 300pt),
   caption: [Graph plotting current performance v possible gains] )<perf>

+= Core project

+This project will be implementing the state-machine representation of coinductive types.
+The goal will be formalising the equivalence between this and the progressive approximation representation.
+I will start with the equivalence between `Stream`s in the two representations, then building up to the general cofix structure.

+After this I will be implementing a coinductive monad allowing us to encode non-termination as an effect using the state-machine representation.
+This will simply be an example demonstrating the first part of the project.

-= Starting point
+= Starting point <startpoint>

 I have worked with QPFs on the meta-programming side for an internship between my Part Ia and Part Ib.
-During this I learnt of the basics of polynomial functors, and TypeVecs.
+During this I learnt of the basics of polynomial functors, and `TypeVec`s.
 This means I am aware of what the underlying structures are when it comes to the raw implementation.
-I have also done a pheasability assessment of the project by seeing how the current polynomials respond to universe levels.
+I have also done a feasibility assessment of the project by seeing how the current polynomials respond to universe levels.
-This lead to me making 2 pull requests (\#28095, \#28279) to mathlib on TypeVec in preparation for my project.
+This lead to me making 2 pull requests (\#28095, \#28279) to mathlib on `TypeVec` in preparation for my project.
-I also tried to merge (\#28112) an implementation of computable Shrink to mathlib that later got reverted when it was found to be absurd.
+I also tried to merge (\#28112) an implementation of commutable Shrink to mathlib that later got reverted when it was found to be inconsistent.

-There are more minor refactoring pull requests towards the mathlib reposity which don't change any behaviour but in general all of these can be
+There are more minor refactoring pull requests towards the mathlib repository which don't change any behaviour but in general all of these can be
-#link("https://github.com/leanprover-community/mathlib4/issues?q=author%3AEquilibris%20created%3A%3C2025-10-10")[found on this link].
+#link("https://github.com/leanprover-community/mathlib4/issues?q=author%3AEquilibris%20created%3A%3C2025-10-10")[#emph[found on this link]].
 I Include these for completeness and transparency.

-= Core project

-This project will relate to implementing the state-machine representation of coinductives along with their theory.
-The goal will be formalizing the equivalence between this and the progressive approximation representation.
-This is straight forward as the
-I will start with the equivalence between a `Stream` in the two representations, then building up to the general cofix structure.

 = Substance

-There are a few structures that will be worked with during this project.
+// There are a few structures that will be worked with during this project.
+// `Shrink` (@shrk) is only used in the extension @shrkext

-An attempt was made to make `Shrink` computable by using `unsafeCasts` but these had to be reverted.
+// An attempt was made to make `Shrink` commutable by using `unsafeCasts` but these had to be reverted.
-For now the exact type is undecided as there is a RFC by the Lean FRO adding repr types for this purpose.
+// For now the exact type is undecided as there is a RFC by the Lean FRO adding repr types for this purpose.

-== `M`<mtype>
+== The `M` type<mtype>

 The `M` type is the name given to the terminal coalgebra of polynomial functors;
 the possibly infinitely deep trees.